tatsuyafujisaki/android-playground/README.md

 adb shell settings put global sysui_demo_allowed 0 # disable
 ```

-However, there seems to be no way to toggle `Show demo mode`.
+There does not seem to be a way to toggle `Show demo mode`.

 # Predefined Color
 ## Predefined ColorInt